There are many government-backed schemes parents can use to help pay for their childcare, and tiney are able to support the following payment methods.

 Debit or Credit card

-The most common method - parents pay the full cost of care themselves.
+The most common method, in which parents pay the full cost of care themselves.
 We use a payment platform called Stripe to generate invoices and securely process card payments.

 Child Tax Credits or Universal Credit